Seeing the invisible: Methane

 Why can’t we see methane?

-How to discover a kind of light that our eyes cannot see?
+Discovering a kind of light that our eyes cannot see

 Sir Frederick William Herschel (1738-1822), famous for his discovery of the planet Uranus, noticed that telescope filters of different colours seemed to pass different amounts of heat.
 He hypothesized that the colours themselves could be of varying

-temperatures and designed a smart experiment to verify this (shown on the figure on the right).
+temperatures and designed a smart experiment to verify this (shown in the figure on the right).

 There are cooled and uncooled infrared cameras.
 Cooled cameras are much pricer than uncooled one.
 Cooling reduces thermal noise by bringing the detector temperature way below that of the observed scene.
 And unlike traditional photography lenses, which are glass, the OGI cameras are fitted with metal lenses made from germanium, which is transparent at infrared wavelengths.
 The images produced by the OGI camera can be seen as black and white images or be processed using pseudocolour to enhance contrast and features and ease the interpretation.

 At Fluxlab we use a FLIR GF320 infrared camera that visualizes methane and other volatile organic compounds.
 Below are pictures that were taken during oil and gas well pad mobile surveying.
-We measure methane concentration while driving around pads with our truck.
-When we see an elevation in concentration, we use the OGI camera to pinpoint the source of emissions.
+We measure methane concentration while driving around well pads with our research truck, laden with a gas sensor.
+When our truck crew see an elevation in concentration, they use the OGI camera to pinpoint the source of emissions.
 Then the truck is parked in a strategic location to perform stationary measurements within the detected plume to confirm the source and assess its emission rate.

-On the left, the infrared picture is represented with a greyscale palette and it has been matched with a visible image of the same scene.
+In the first image, the infrared picture on the left is represented with a greyscale palette and it has been matched with a visible image of the same scene on the right.
 Both IR and visible images are not exactly the same angle, but close.
-And on the right, the infrared image has been processed using the FLIR high sensitivity mode.
+And in the second image, the infrared image has been processed using the FLIR high sensitivity mode.
 This mode enhances the difference between frames and makes emissions stand out more clearly.
 On both IR images, we can see methane escaping from a flare stack.